misterdustinface/misterdustinface.github.io/_posts/2015-10-12-Note_to_Self.md

 ================

 ---

 Dear Dustin,

-If you ever post anything again, please tell a story.
+  If you ever post anything again, please tell a story!
-Please talk about your personal experiences.
+Talk about your personal experiences.
 You have so many, and you clearly don't value them enough.

 Sincerely,

 Dustin

 ---